A groupoid approach to the Wodzicki residue: Introduction.

 where $a_{-d}(x,\xi)$ is the homogeneous part of order $-d$ in the variable $\xi$ coming from the asymptotic expansion of $P$ in any chart.
 Moreover, if $M$ is a compact riemannian manifold, we define also the (global) residue of $P$:

 where $dx$ is the smooth measure coming from the riemannian structure. \end{definition}

+Note that the compact hypothesis is to make \eqref{790} valid.
+The definition of the residue density $Res_x^W$ in \eqref{766} makes sense for any $M$.

-It is a profound theorem that these quantitites are independent of the choice of chart.
-In this paper, we propose to give another definition of this residue for operators of order $-dim(M)$, which extends naturally to filtered manifolds, using the groupoidal calculus from \cite{Yuncken2019groupoidapproach} --- that is using tangent groupoids $\TM, \THM$.
+It is an important theorem that these quantitites are independent of the choice of chart.
+In this paper, we propose to give another definition of this residue for operators of order $-\dim(M)$, which extends naturally to filtered manifolds, using the groupoidal calculus from \cite{Yuncken2019groupoidapproach} --- that is using tangent groupoids $\TM, \THM$.
 We therefore manage to circumvent the chart machinery.
-Moreover our definition extends essentially without change to define non commutative residue on pseudodifferential operator on any filtered manifold, including that of Ponge on a Heisenberg manifold \cite{ponge2007residueHeisenberg}, using the filtered tangent groupoid of \cite{choi2019tangent},\cite{VanErp2017groupoid}.
-Note that the compact hypothesis is to make \eqref{790} valid, we can define $Res_x^W$ for $M$ non-compact. \bg The noncommutative residue has proved to be connected with other geometrical objets.
+Moreover our definition extends essentially without change to obtain the noncommutative residues of Ponge \cite{ponge2007residueHeisenberg} and Dave-Haller \cite{DH} of a pseudodifferential operator on any filtered manifold using the filtered tangent groupoid of \cite{choi2019tangent},\cite{VanErp2017groupoid}.

+Indeed, the noncommutative residue which we define here can be directly connected with the noncommutative residue of Dave-Haller \cite{DH} by applying results of \cite{couchet2022polyhomo} to Proposition 2 and Corollary 6 of \cite{DH}.
+Thus, the current paper can be seen as a reinterpretation of the Ponge and Dave-Haller noncommutative residues by working directly on the filtered tangent groupoid.
+This allows us to realize fundamental properties of the noncommutative residue, notably the invariance with respect to charts and the tracial property, as immediate consequences of the algebraic-geometric structure of the filtered tangent groupoid.

+We remark in passing that the noncommutative residue has proved to be connected with other geometrical objets.
 For instance :

-\begin{enumerate} \item There is link between this residue for a differential operator on a compact manifold and the asymptotic expansion of the trace of the heat operator $e^{-tP}$, see \cite{ackermann1996noteWodzickiRes}. \item Connes showed in 1988 - see \cite[Proposition 5 p313]{connes1994noncommutative}, \cite[section 2.6 p17]{cardona2020dixmiertracesdiscretepsido}, \cite[section 7.6]{graciabondia2001Elementsofnoncom}, \cite[Proposition 4.11 p 16]{ponge2021connesweyllaws} - that when $P$ is a pseudodifferential operator of order $-dim(M)$ and $M$ is compact, then the Dixmier trace of $P$ coincides to this residue up to a constant. \item Ponge showed in \cite[Proposition 6.3 p 454]{ponge2007residueHeisenberg} the link between the residue of the Kohn-Laplacian $\square_b$ on a $CR$ compact manifold, see \cite[Equation (6.9)]{ponge2007residueHeisenberg}, and the volume of $M$, defined at \cite[Equation (6.4)]{ponge2007residueHeisenberg}. \end{enumerate}
+\begin{enumerate} \item There is link between this residue for a differential operator on a compact manifold and the asymptotic expansion of the trace of the heat operator $e^{-tP}$, see \cite{ackermann1996noteWodzickiRes, DH}. \item Connes showed in 1988 - see \cite[Proposition 5 p313]{connes1994noncommutative}, \cite[section 2.6 p17]{cardona2020dixmiertracesdiscretepsido}, \cite[section 7.6]{graciabondia2001Elementsofnoncom}, \cite[Proposition 4.11 p 16]{ponge2021connesweyllaws} - that when $P$ is a pseudodifferential operator of order $-\dim(M)$ and $M$ is compact, then the Dixmier trace of $P$ coincides to this residue up to a constant. \item Ponge showed in \cite[Proposition 6.3 p 454]{ponge2007residueHeisenberg} the link between the residue of the Kohn-Laplacian $\square_b$ on a $CR$ compact manifold, see \cite[Equation (6.9)]{ponge2007residueHeisenberg}, and the volume of $M$, defined at \cite[Equation (6.4)]{ponge2007residueHeisenberg}. \end{enumerate}

 Let us very briefly recall the groupoid approach to pseudodifferential operators, first observed by Debord-Skandalis \cite{debord2014adiabatic} in 2014 and developped by van Erp and the second author some years later \cite{Yuncken2019groupoidapproach}.
 The tangent groupoid of Connes is: